Products - ACTIVA™ Overview - Product Review

 SEM and EDS Analysis Verifies Bioactive Component

 Dentin discs treated with ACTIVA BioACTIVE-CEMENT were placed in phosphate buffered solution.
-A layer of apatite formed and fused the dentin to ACTIVA.
+A layer of apatite formed and fused the dentin to ACTIVA BioACTIVE.
 The gap was produced when fracturing the specimen to make the SEM image.
 SEM and EDS analysis verifies the bioactive component in the form of hydroxyapatite and demonstrates excellent dentinal tubule penetration while consistently producing resin tags containing apatite.

 Fluoride Release and Recharge

-ACTIVA is a “smart” material that responds to pH cycles in the mouth.
-During low pH demineralization cycles, ACTIVA releases more phosphate.
+ACTIVA BioACTIVE is a “smart” material that responds to pH cycles in the mouth.
+During low pH demineralization cycles, ACTIVA BioACTIVE releases more phosphate.
 The phosphate ions can reside in the pellicle layer or saliva and are available to interact with calcium and fluoride ions during higher pH cycles.

 ACTIVA BioACTIVE-RESTORATIVE, when tested in vitro for microleakage without a bonding agent, compares favorably with leading composites tested with a bonding agent (Scotchbond Universal Adhesive, 3M ESPE).